CRImier/micropython-ttgo-wristband/README.md

 - Deepsleep wake using touch button
 - Display backlight (PWMed)
 - Display
+- VBAT ADC
+- VBUS ADC
+- Charging detection

 Not yet working (code not written/not yet tested/imperfect):

-- Putting the display into low-power mode for going to sleep (to avoid re-initting the display when waking up)
+- Properly bringing out the display from low-power mode after deepsleep without a hardware reset of the display
+- Bringing up the display after a Ctrl+D soft reset (is brought up from power-on reset and from deepsleep reset)
 - MPU-9250
 - RTC
-- VBAT ADC
-- VBUS ADC
-- Charging detection

 - `main.py`